Tunneling of the hard-core model on finite triangular lattices

 Furthermore, configurations $\o_{m^*-1}$ and $\o_{m^*}$ differ in a unique site $v^* \in \BB$, which is such that $\o_{m^*-1}(v^*)=0$ and $\o_{m^*}(v^*)=1$.
 Hence, $\DH(\o_{m^*-1})=\DH(\o_{m^*})+1$ and thus

 The argument for case (b) is similar to that of case (a).
 Firstly, configuration $\o_{m^*}$ does not display any vertical bridge.
-Lemma~\ref{lem:crossesaremonochromatic} implies that there cannot be any gray or white vertical bridge due to the presence of a black horizontal bridge and a black vertical bridge cannot exist, otherwise there would be a black cross and we would be in case (c).
-Every vertical stripe has at least one black particle, due to the presence of a black horizontal bridge.
-Hence, $\DH_{C_j}(\o_{m^*})\geq 1$ for every $j=0,\dots,2 \hdtr-1$ in view of Lemma~\ref{lem:efficientverticalstripes}.
+Lemma~\ref{lem:crossesaremonochromatic} implies that there cannot be any vertical $\aa$-- or $\cc$--bridge due to the presence of a horizontal $\bb$--bridge, while a vertical $\bb$--bridge cannot exist, otherwise there would be a $\bb$--cross and we would be in case (c).
+Every vertical stripe has at least one black particle, due to the presence of a horizontal $\bb$--bridge.
+Hence, $\DH_{C_j}(\o_{m^*})\geq 1$ for every $j=0,\dots,2 \hdtr-1$ in view of Lemma~\ref{lem:efficientstripes}(ii).
 Therefore,